Hallmark Program news

-A group of 17 Hallmark Scholars and two of our Hallmark academic staff, Dr Hannah Schurholz and Dr Linda Kirkman, are currently visiting Hong Kong and China studying the effects of the 2008 Wenchuan Earthquake and the road to recovery.
+A group of 17 Hallmark Scholars and two of our Hallmark academic staff, Dr Hannah Schurholz and Dr Linda Kirkman, visited Hong Kong and China to study the effects of the 2008 Wenchuan Earthquake and the road to recovery.
 Continue reading...

 La Trobe students at the 9th UNESCO Youth Forum in Paris!

 The 9th UNESCO Youth Forum – Young Global Citizens for a Sustainable Planet – took place in Paris, France on the 26 -28 October 2015 with seven La Trobe students joining 500 young women and men from around the world to explore climate change, sustainable development and other major themes facing humanity and our environment.

 Hallmark Scholar Matt Marasco followed up his UNESCO Paris experience with a trip to Tunisia in March 2016 to attend a two day event on Foresight and Social Transformations hosted by the Tunisian Institute for Strategic Studies and UNESCO.
 More information here in his blog.